Web Scraping With Puppeteer - 2024 Puppeteer Tutorial

 Illustration of how web browsers load web pages

-When dealing with modern, dynamic websites that use javascript it's a good practice to wait for content explicitly instead of relying on load and domcontentloaded signals:
+When dealing with modern, dynamic websites that use JavaScript, it's a good practice to wait for explicit content instead of relying on rendering signals:

 await page.goto('http://httpbin.org/html');